mkerley/JTSHardwareInfo/README.md

 ## Features

-- **Comprehensive** – Includes hardwared identifiers for all iOS devices released by Apple, from the original iPhone to the iPhone 6 and 6 Plus.
+- **Comprehensive** – Includes hardwared identifiers for all iOS devices released by Apple, from the original iPhone to the iPhone 6, 6 Plus, iPad Air 2, and iPad mini 3.

 - **AirDrop** – Check for general AirDrop availability.